Why a special fund?

 The COVID-19 outbreak has brought hardships to the EMS community, our alumni and supporters.

-As a community of caring, we have established the COVID-19 Aid Fund to invite those who may be able to give extra at this time to help EMS prepare for the 2020-2021 school year.
+As a community of caring, we have established the COVID-19 Aid Fund to invite those who may be able to give extra at this time to help EMS in the 2020-2021 school year.
 Gifts support technology investments, professional development, safety precautions, and tuition assistance for EMS families who have lost employment temporarily.

 Your donation will allow affected families to keep their students enrolled during these turbulent times, and keep our school #FlamesStrong!